angrave/Moodle-mbz-to-excel/README.md

 ALL_Forum.xlsx, forum table
 There about 20 forums predefined-
 'Course Announcements, Course Q &amp; A Forum, Social Forum, Post Introduction Video for Video Project, Forum Group Discussion of Topic X, Forum Group Discussion of Topic Y'

-Current Limitations due to dropping superfluous table.
-* No way to see subscription mapped
-* No way to see forum mapped

 ## Working with forum viewing and other event streams